-Application : Applied Explanation on application of the practice The CNRC consists of all Independent Non-Executive Directors and the members are as follows:- the produce (i) Dato' Amin Rafie Bin Othman (Chairman) (Independent Non-Executive Director) (ii) Dato' Yusli Bin Mohamed Yusoff (Independent Non-Executive Director) (iii) Chew Hoy Ping (Senior Independent Non-Executive Director) The role of the CNRC is to assist the Board in overseeing the remuneration policies for Directors and key senior management.
+Application : Applied Explanation on : application of the practice As at 31 December 2020, the CNRC consists of all Independent Non-Executive Directors and the members are as follows:- the product (i) Dato' Amin Rafie Bin Othman (Chairman) (Independent Non-Executive Director) (ii) Dato' Yusli Bin Mohamed Yusoff (Member) (Independent Non-Executive Director) (iii) Chew Hoy Ping (Member) (Senior Independent Non-Executive Director) The role of the CNRC is to assist the Board in overseeing the remuneration policies for Directors and key senior management.
 The responsibility of the CNRC is to review the Executive Directors' performance in line with the corporate objectives and decides and recommends for the Board's approval, their remuneration package.
 The CNRC also reviews the remuneration package of the Non-Executive Directors and recommend the same for shareholders' approval at the AGM of the Company.
 The CNRC is authorised to commission independent advice for the purpose of discharging its duties and responsibilities.
 The written terms of reference of the CNRC which deals with its authority, duties and responsibilities, are available on Mudajaya's website at www.mudajaya.com .
 The CNRC meets as and when required, and at least once a year.
-The CNRC met 3 times during the financial year 2018 and the meetings were attended by all the Committee members.
-During the financial year 2018, the CNRC evaluated the Group CEO and Executive Director against the set performance criteria in respect of the preceding year, and reviewed and recommended their compensation packages for the Board's approval, with the Directors concerned abstaining from deliberation and voting on the same.
+The CNRC met once during the financial year 2020 and the meeting was attended by all the Committee members.

+During the financial year 2020, the CNRC evaluated the Group CEO and Executive Director against the set performance criteria in respect of the preceding year, and reviewed and recommended their compensation packages for the Board's approval, with the Directors concerned abstaining from deliberation and voting on the same.
+The Board also reviewed and endorsed the CNRC's recommendation on the Non-Executive Directors' fees and benefits for shareholders' approval at the AGM.